Irish Americans: Irish-American communities

+There are approximately 10,000 Irish Travelers living in the United States.

+Socioeconomic Demographics/Status

+In 2023 Irish Americans had a Per Capita Income of $53,408, higher than $43,313 which is the Per Capita Income for the Total Population and higher than $50,675 for all White Americans.
+Irish Italian American Males and Females had median earnings of $75,488 and $61,660, respectively.
+This is higher than $63,975 and $52,370 for the Total Population.
+Irish Americans have a Median Household Income of $88,257 which is higher than the Total Population and all Non-Hispanic Whites despite having a smaller household size (2.29) than the Total Population.

+In terms of education Irish Americans are significantly more educated than the Total Population.
+96.2% have attained High School Graduate and 44.3% have attained a Bachelor's degree or higher.

+64% of Irish Americans are in the work place, with 51.1% working in Management, business, science, and arts occupations.
+The Irish American Community also has a large population working in Sales and office occupations (19.8%).
+In terms of industry, a large number of Irish Americans work in Educational services, and health care and social assistance as well as Professional, scientific, and management, and administrative and waste management services and Retail trade.

 People

 In politics and government

-The United States Declaration of Independence contained 56 delegate signatures.
-Of the signers, eight were of Irish descent.
-Three signers, Matthew Thornton, George Taylor and James Smith, were born in Ireland; the remaining five Irish Americans, George Read, Thomas McKean, Thomas Lynch Jr., Edward Rutledge, and Charles Carroll, were the sons or grandsons of Irish immigrants.
-Though not a delegate but the secretary at the Congress, Charles Thomson, also Irish American, signed as well.
-The United States Constitution was created by a convention of 36 delegates.
-Of these, at least six were of Irish ancestry.
-George Read and Thomas McKean had already worked on the Declaration, and were joined by John Rutledge, William Paterson, Pierce Butler, Daniel Carroll, and Thomas Fitzsimons.
-The Carrolls and Fitzsimons were Irish Catholic, while Thomas Lynch Jr., James Smith, Pierce Butler and George Read were Irish Protestants they were descended from Irish Normans Anglo-Irish and native Irish who had intermarried for several centuries not ulster-Scots.
-The remainder were Scotch-Irish.

 By the 1850s, the Irish were already a major presence in the police departments of large cities.
 In New York City in 1855, of the city's 1,149 policemen, 305 were natives of Ireland.
 Within 30 years, Irish Americans in the NYPD were almost twice their proportion of the city's population.
 Both Boston's police and fire departments provided many Irish immigrants with their first jobs.
 The creation of a unified police force in Philadelphia opened the door to the Irish in that city.
 By 1860 in Chicago, 49 of the 107 on the police force were Irish.
 Chief O'Leary headed the police force in New Orleans, and Malachi Fallon was chief of police of San Francisco.